monetha/go-verifiable-data/README.md

 `make fmt` command automatically formats Go source code of the entire project.

-## Bootstrap reputation protocol
+## Bootstrap reputation layer

-Monetha has already deployed this set of auxiliary reputation protocol contracts on Ropsten test network.
+Monetha has already deployed this set of auxiliary reputation layer contracts on Ropsten test network.
 The contract addresses deployed on Ropsten:

 | Contract      | Address                                      |
 |---------------|----------------------------------------------|